openstax/transaction_retry/README.md

 If you have a standalone ActiveRecord-based project you'll need to call:

-    TransactionRetry.apply_activerecord_patch     # after connecting to the database
+    OpenStaxTransactionRetry.apply_activerecord_patch     # after connecting to the database

 __after__ connecting to the database.